rashiraffi/streamease/README.md

 - To start the program, run `streamease`
 - Additional tags that can be used:

   - `-host` to specify the hostname/IP address of your Kafka cluster
   - `-mode` to specify the program mode.
 It can be:
-    - `interactive` to start with interactive mode
+    - `interactive` to start with interactive mode.
-    - `consumer` to start with consumer mode
-    - `producer` to start with producer mode

 In interactive mode, you will be prompted to select the actions you want to perform.
+    - `consumer` to start with consumer mode.
 In consumer mode, you will be prompted to select the topic from which you want to consume messages.
+    - `producer` to start with producer mode.
 In producer mode, you will be prompted to select the topic to which you want to publish messages.

+- `streamease -host localhost:9092 -mode interactive` will start the program in interactive mode with the host set to localhost:9092.

 We hope you find StreamEase useful and enjoy using it!